Psteinhart/Project2/README.md

 # Spot (The ChatBot)
 Spot is an articficially intelligent chat bot that looks to talk about sports.
 Spot currently specializes in giving information on the NFL

+This chatbot was built using Microsoft's bot Framework (https://dev.botframework.com/) and deployed using an Azure application service

 ## Functionality
 Spot has the follow functionality